YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 The `combineLatest()` emits an array of the latest values of multiple independent observalbes.

 The `forkJoin()` emits only the last value of each forked stream.

+## 5 Error Handling

+RxJS implements a functional error-handling technique.
+It abstracts errors and exception handling via several strategies.

+### 5.1 Error Propagation

+At the end of the observable stream is a subscriber waiting to pounce on the next event to occur.
+The subscriber implements the `Observer` interface that consisting of three methodsd: `next()`, `error()`, and `complete()`.
+Errors occur at the begining of the stream or in the middle are propagated down to any observer, finally resulting in a call to `error()`.
+The first exception that fires will result in the entire stream being cancelled.

+### 5.2 Catching and Reacting to Errors